 One of the best choices on the market is the Rachio Smart Sprinkler Controller.
 While you can set an automatic schedule, Alexa can also help out.
 With a voice command, you can start and stop watering, turn on a rain delay, and more.

 Just say, “Alexa, turn on my coffee maker.”

 Alexa can make the morning just a bit easier Hamilton Beach 49350 Coffee Maker.
 Using any compatible Alexa device or the companion smartphone app, you can turn the coffee maker on or off and even change the brew strength.

 With the Amazon app, you can set a morning routine on the Alexa coffee maker to have the brew set and ready to pot by a certain time.

 Just say, “Alexa, set a timer for 15 minutes.”

 You can even get into the Disney spirit with an Alexa gadget.
 The Echo Wall Clock – Disney Mickey Mouse Edition provides a quick way to see how much time is left on a timer you’ve set with another Alexa device.
 Along with the analog time, you can see one or multiple timers on the 60 LEDs around the outer edge of the device.

 Just say, “Alexa, play Beastie Boys from Spotify.”

 If sound quality is your top priority when looking for a smart speaker with Alexa built-in, take a look at the Sonos One.
-Sonos has always been well-known for delivering top-quality audio, and the Sonos One brings Alexa to the mix.
+The company is well-known for delivering top-quality audio, and the Sonos One brings Alexa into the mix.

 You can accomplish almost everything possible with an Echo device, including playing music, controlling smart home devices, and interacting with skills.
-Buyers can select from a black or white version to match their home decor.
+You even get a choice between a black or white version to match your home decor.